IRGen: Generative Modeling for Image Retrieval: Related Work

-\textbf{Approximate nearest neighbor search.} Another different line of research focus on approximate nearest neighbor search to speed up the search process, with the sacrifice of search accuracy to some degree.
-One way is to enable fast distance computation through hashing and quantization techniques such as LSH~\cite{indyk1998approximate,andoni2008near}, min-Hash~\cite{chum2008near}, ITQ~\cite{gong2012iterative}, PQ~\cite{jegou2010product}, and many others~\cite{ge2013optimized,norouzi2013cartesian,wang2014optimized,wang2018composite,babenko2014additive,martinez2014stacked,qiu2017deep,cao2017collective,erin2015deep,zhu2016deep}.
+\textbf{Image retrieval.} Traditionally, hand-crafted features are heuristically designed to describe the image content based on its color\cite{wengert2011bag,wang2011interactive}, texture\cite{park2002fast,wang2014content} or shape\cite{cao2011edgel}.
+Typical features include GIST\cite{siagian2007rapid}, SIFT\cite{lowe1999object}, SURF\cite{bay2006surf}, VLAD\cite{jegou2010aggregating} and so on.
+Recent years have witnessed the explosive research on deep learning based features trained over labeled images.
+Besides the evolvement of the network architecture designs\cite{krizhevsky2017imagenet,he2016deep,vaswani2017attention}, numerous efforts\cite{wieczorek2020strong,el2021training} have been dedicated to various loss functions including classification loss\cite{zhai2018classification, zhou2019omni}, triplet loss\cite{yuan2020defense}, contrastive loss\cite{jun2019combination,el2021training}, center loss\cite{wieczorek2020strong} and so on.
+The similarity is calculated through distance measure between features or evaluated through re-ranking techniques\cite{revaud2019learning}.
+Another different line of research centers on approximate nearest neighbor search to speed up the search process, accepting a certain level of compromise in search accuracy.
+One way is to enable fast distance computation through hashing or quantization techniques such as LSH\cite{indyk1998approximate}, min-Hash\cite{chum2008near}, ITQ\cite{gong2012iterative}, PQ\cite{jegou2010product}, and many others\cite{ge2013optimized, wang2018composite,zhu2016deep}.
 The other way is to reduce the number of distance comparison by retrieving a small number of candidates.
-Typical methods include partition-based indexing~\cite{bentley1990k,babenko2014inverted,xia2013joint} that partitions the feature space into some non-overlapping clusters and graph-based indexing~\cite{jayaram2019diskann} that builds a neighborhood graph with edges connecting similar images.
-To improve the recall rate while ensuring fast search speed, hierarchical course-to-fine strategy~\cite{babenko2014inverted, malkov2018efficient} has been the popular choice that the retrieved candidates are refined level by level.
-Additionally, a number of excellent works have introduced hybrid indexing~\cite{chen2021spann,jayaram2019diskann,ren2020hm} that improves search by leveraging the best of both indexing schemes while avoiding their limitations.
+Typical methods include partition-based indexing\cite{babenko2014inverted,xia2013joint} that partitions the feature space into non-overlapping clusters and graph-based indexing\cite{jayaram2019diskann} that builds a neighborhood graph with edges connecting similar images.
+To improve the recall rate while ensuring fast search speed, hierarchical course-to-fine strategy\cite{malkov2018efficient} has been the popular choice that the retrieved candidates are refined level by level.
+Additionally, a number of works have introduced hybrid indexing\cite{chen2021spann}, leveraging the best of both indexing schemes while avoiding their limitations.